adrienabbey/REALLY-kinda-BAD-IDLE-GAME-Just-Kidding-The-Prequel-II/README.md

 * Cheat Codes
 * Unreal Engine full-screen loading screen, but only for the main menu, complete with animations, music and sound.
  * Clicking start or load immediately closes the Unreal Engine part and immediately starts opening janky Java Swing windows.
+* GitHub wiki and website.
+ * Links in-game to open wiki pages for help and more info.
+ * ...how can we ~~abuse~~ have fun with this?